idiosyncraticPinhead/idiosyncraticPinhead/README.md

-I am not a vivziepop fan I have read the we8comic and i think the pilot looks dumb as shit!
+I am not a vivziepop fan, I have read the we8comic and I think the pilot looks dum8 as shit!
 DXXXX

 ![](https://files.catbox.moe/kkjpit.webp)